Jmax000/MicroPython-on-ESP32/Setup/MicroPython-in-PyCharm.md

  ![Figure 11](/Images/figure11.png)

  This is because for you to upload to your ESP, the device needs to enter "raw repl" mode.
 Without a `main.py` on the device, this should happen by default.
 The way your computer checks if the ESP has entered "raw repl" mode is by checking the output of your ESP.
 Normally in "raw repl" mode, you should see 3 arrows (`>>>`) to indicate that it is looking for input.
-However, most ESPs spit out some garbage values while they are rebooting so your computer doesn't see the 3 arrows and infers that the device isn't in "raw repl" mode.
+However, most ESPs spit out some garbage values while they are rebooting so your computer first sees the garbage values instead of the 3 arrows and infers that the device isn't in "raw repl" mode.

  To make sure this is your problem enter the following into your terminal (make sure to input the proper device path):